lnxd/docker-lolminer/README.md

 ​
 ## FAQ:
 #### **Q:** Where can I find more arguments to use in additional?
-**A:** The output of ./Phoenixminer -help for 5.5c is available here.
+**A:** The output of ./Phoenixminer `-help` for 5.5c is available here.

 #### **Q:** I have multiple GPUs, can I use this container?
 **A:** Yes!
 If you have multiple GPUs, and they are all listed in one table, go for that version.
-If you have multiple GPUs and they are on different tables, you can have multiple containers on different tags and use the **-gpus** flag in PhoenixMiner to set which container uses which GPU.
+If you have multiple GPUs and they are on different tables, you can have multiple containers on different tags and use the `-gpus` flag in PhoenixMiner to set which container uses which GPU.

 #### **Q:** What are the mining fees?
 **A:** There are none from me.
 The developer of PhoenixMiner charges 0.65%.
 This means that every 90 minutes the miner will mine for them for 35 seconds.
 The default pool, Ethermine, has a 1% fee and shares the transaction fees from the block.
 You can change to mine on any pool.

-#### **Q:** Why is my card still heating up if I've set a target temperature (tt)?
+#### **Q:** Why is my card still heating up if I've set a target temperature (`-tt`)?
-**A:** PhoenixMiner seems to still rely on the default fan curve, so unless you've optimised that for mining it's probably best to set a fixed fan speed by setting the **-tt** value to a negative, such as **-70** (fixed at 70% fan speed while PhoenixMiner is running).
+**A:** PhoenixMiner seems to still rely on the default fan curve, so unless you've optimised that for mining it's probably best to set a fixed fan speed by setting the `-tt` value to a negative, such as `-70` (fixed at 70% fan speed while PhoenixMiner is running).
 The lower you can safely set this, the slightly less power your rig will use and the less the affect mining will have on your GPU fan's lifespan.

 #### **Q:** Why am I getting such a low hash rate (eg. 2.5MH/s)?